chazzka/clanekforest/clanek.md

 The nodes are representing ranges now.
 By counting the levels of the created tree, we can observe that the maximum depth was exactly 5.
 However, in the plot Figure X we can see the post-computed values of pathlengths.
+Observe, that each level is selected a random

 ```mermaid